-Zofia Błażko – a true portrait of a painter and a unique artist
+Sophia Blazko – a true portrait of a painter and peculiar artist

-Today I present to you a unique character.
-She is a graduate of master’s studies at the Academy of Fine Arts in Gdańsk, majoring in Painting.
-Woman, whose veins flow with love for the Renaissance, literature, travel and sport.
-What will come out of this connection and what way of life will it lead to?
-Zofia Błażko?
-If you want to get to know her, please read the article.
+Today I would like to introduce you to an exceptional figure.
+She is a graduate of the Academy of Fine Arts in Gdansk with a master’s degree in painting.
+Woman, In whose veins flows a love of the Renaissance, literature, travel and sports.
+What will come out of this combination and what way of life has Sophia Blazko?
+If you want to know it, I invite you to the article.

-When did you become convinced that painting was your life’s passion?
+When did you feel the conviction that painting is a lifelong passion?

-I can’t remember if I’ve ever had such a feeling.
-Drawing and painting have been with me for as long as I can remember.
-For me it is a natural state, just like breathing, and just like without air, I cannot function without painting.
-I was probably born with this passion and I have a deep belief that I won’t get through it.
+I can’t remember if I ever had such a feeling.
+Drawing and painting have accompanied me for as long as I can remember.
+It is a natural state for me just like breathing, and just as without air I cannot function without painting.
+I was probably already born with this passion and I have a deep conviction that it won’t go away from me.

 Where do the ideas for your work come from?